-From Cheesman Reservoir (elevation 6,800 feet), the South Platte River descends 6 miles through Cheesman Canyon to Deckers, a world-renowned fly fishing area.
-The river then bends north for approximately 17 miles to the confluence with the North Fork of the South Platte (elevation 6,100 feet).
+- Cheesman Canyon to Strontia Springs: From Cheesman Reservoir (elevation 6,800 feet), the South Platte River descends 6 miles through Cheesman Canyon to Deckers, a world-renowned fly fishing area.
+The river then bends north for about 17 miles to the confluence with the North Fork of the South Platte (elevation 6,100 feet).

 Directions to Deckers

-Take U.S. Highway 285 to Pine Junction.
-Drive south on Jefferson County Road 126 for approximately 25 miles to Douglas County 67 at Deckers.
+- From Denver: Take U.S. Highway 285 to Pine Junction.
+Drive south on Jefferson County Road 126 for about 25 miles to Douglas County 67 at Deckers.

-Take U.S. 67 from Sedalia to Sprucewood.
+- From Sedalia: Take U.S. 67 from Sedalia to Sprucewood.
 Stay on 67 south until you reach pavement at the South Platte River.
-Go 6 miles south on Douglas County 67 to Deckers
+Go 6 miles south on Douglas County 67 to Deckers.